k2view-academy/K2View-Academy/articles/09_translations/01_translations_overview_and_use_cases.md

 There are several options for populating data in a Translation in the Fabric Studio:
 *	Manual population via the Translation window.
 *	Retrieving the Translation’s data from a file.
 The data is loaded from the file only once.
 *	Retrieving the Translation’s data from a database to create a Dynamic Translation.
-The data is loaded from the database during each synch process.
+The data is loaded from the database during each Synch process.

 Click for more information about Data Population in Translations.